intx82/i2c-ch341-usb/README.md

 #### Conflicts with CH341A USB to SPI Linux kernel driver

-Since the CH341A also provides an SPI interface as USB device with same id, you have to unload the driver module with
+Since the CH341A also provides an SPI interface as USB device with same ID, you have to unload the driver modulefirst  with

 ```
 rmmod i2c-ch341-usb